Different Lift Types & Their Uses.

 Wheelchair platform stairlifts

-Here are an example of different lift types & their uses, lifting devices provide vertical transportation between building floors, levels or decks, and are commonly found in offices, public buildings and other types of multi-storey accommodation.
+Here is an example of different lift types & their uses, lifting devices provide vertical transportation between building floors, levels, or decks, and are commonly found in offices, public buildings, and other types of multi-story accommodation.

 The requirement for lifting devices is set out in Part M of the building regulations; Access to and use of buildings.
 Approved document M makes clear that passenger lifts are the most suitable form of vertical transportation, however, in some existing buildings, and very occasionally in new buildings, if a passenger lift cannot be accommodated, then a vertical lifting platform (or platform lift) may be considered as an alternative, and in exceptional circumstances in existing buildings, a wheelchair platform may be considered.

-Wheelchair platforms are slow moving, limited to 0.15m/s, and so may not be suitable for users with some disabilities.
-They should be at least 800mm wide and 1250mm deep, with an effective clear width access of at least 800mm.
+Wheelchair platforms are slow-moving, limited to 0.15m/s, and so may not be suitable for users with some disabilities.
+They should be at least 800mm wide and 1250mm deep, with effective clear width access of at least 800mm.

 A stairlift is a mechanical lifting device commonly used in dwellings to lift people up and down staircases.
 It is sometimes referred to as a chairlift or stair glider.
 Stairlifts are typically are used by people with restricted mobility who are unable to safely navigate stairs without assistance.